hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 Only use dividers between sections of a form, not between fields or other smaller elements within a section.
 A divider should be used to break up different types of content and categories within a form.

-When using a divider, increase the spacing between sections to 48px from 32px (24px on the top and bottom of the divider).
-This helps to separate the divider from surrounding form elements, otherwise it can appear "attached" to a specific section or field.
+When using a divider, include a 24px gap above and below to separate the divider from surrounding form elements, otherwise it can appear "attached" to a specific section or field.

 ![Spacing using dividers](/assets/patterns/form-patterns/divider-spacing.png =500x*)